Interested in CR2C2 activities and engagement opportunities?

 Project Status: Active

-Acknowledgement: Funding for this effort was provided by the Center for Regional and Rural Connected Communities (CR2C2) under Grant No. 69A3552348304 of the U.S. Department of Transportation, Office of the Assistant Secretary for Research and Technology (OST-R), University Transportation Centers Program.
+Acknowledgement: Funding for this effort was provided by the U.S. Department of Transportation, Office of the Assistant Secretary for Research and Technology (OST-R), University Transportation Centers Program, through the Center for Regional and Rural Connected Communities (CR2C2) under Grant No. 69A3552348304.